Opentrons/opentrons/api/docs/v2/tutorial.rst

     from opentrons import protocol_api

+..
+Suggest simplifying this paragraph

-Throughout this documentation you’ll see protocols that begin this way.
-It’s not strictly necessary to include this ``import`` statement — you could leave it out and your protocol would still run fine — but it indicates clearly that this is an Opentrons protocol and, depending on your editor, it may provide you with autocomplete suggestions or other niceties.
+Throughout this documentation, you’ll see protocols that begin with the ``import`` statement shown above.
+It identifies your code as an Opentrons protocol.
+This statement is not required, but including it allows most code editors to provide helpful autocomplete suggestions.

-Everything else in the protocol file will be required.
+Everything else in the protocol file is required.
 Next, you’ll specify the version of the API you’re using.
 Then comes the core of the protocol: defining a single ``run()`` function that provides the locations of your labware, states which kind of pipettes you’ll use, and finally issues the commands that the robot will perform.

 For this tutorial, you’ll write very little Python outside of the ``run()`` function.
 But for more complex applications it’s worth remembering that your protocol file *is* a Python script, so any Python code that can run on the OT-2 can be a part of a protocol.